HumanCellAtlas/dcp-community/rfcs/text/0000-data-citation-plan.md

 ## Motivation

 There is currently no clear and agreed upon definition of the requirements for Data Citation in the DCP.
-Key issues that need to be resolved are:
+Key issues that this RFC seeks to resolve are:
   - What is the minimum feature set required for a first release (Phase 1)?
   - What are the discrete set of features that make sense for subsequent releases (e.g. Phase 2, Phase 3, etc.)
   - In which phase, if any, is support for a formal digital object identifier ([DOI](https://en.wikipedia.org/wiki/Digital_object_identifier)) required?